The G. Michael Shoffner, M.D. Scholarship Fund

 He was best known and respected by both colleagues and patients for his patience and his warmth.
 And he is remembered for his wit and sense of humor, for his broad range of interests ranging from sailing to woodworking, for his genuinely caring nature, for his depth of knowledge, and for his ever-present smile.

 The intent of the scholarship is to provide a non-traditional medical school student financial support to further their medical education.

 - This scholarship is for non-traditional medical school students working toward an M.D. or D.O. degree in a medical school in the state of Georgia.

 - Applicants must be enrolled at an accredited medical school located in the state of Georgia.
 (Currently Georgia Health Sciences University in Augusta or Athens, Emory University, Morehouse School of Medicine, Mercer University in Macon or Savannah or the Philadelphia College of Osteopathic Medicine’s Georgia Campus in Kennesaw, GA.)

 - Applicants must be at least 25 years of age

 - Applicants must have lived and/or worked in Central Georgia for a minimum period of 3 years at some point before applying to Medical School.
-The Central Georgia area is defined as the following counties: Bibb, Baldwin, Butts, Coffee, Crawford, Houston, Jones, Lamar, Laurens, Monroe, Peach, Spalding, Taylor, Twiggs, Upson, and Wilkinson.
+The Central Georgia area is defined as the following counties: Bibb, Baldwin, Bleckley, Butts, Coffee, Crawford, Dodge, Houston, Jasper, Jones, Lamar, Laurens, Monroe, Peach, Pulaski, Putnam, Spalding, Taylor, Twiggs, Upson, and Wilkinson.